f5devcentral/f5-agility-labs-dns/docs/class2/module2/lab3.rst

 .. image:: /class2/media/router01_create_udp_profile.png

 Create a UDP profile as shown in the following table.
-By inheriting from the non default *UDP* profile, notice the idle timeout setting.
+By inheriting from *udp_gtm_dns* profile, notice the idle timeout setting.

 .. csv-table::
    :header: "Setting", "Value"